ETHZ-INS/stressTRAPreanalysis/README.md

 # Meta-Analysis of all data

-Given that the original studies were too underpowered to support their claims and used inappropriate methods to compare  transcriptional responses, we wought to combine the data from both accessions to try to give more robust answers to the questions raised by the authors, in particular:
+Given that the original studies were underpowere, we combined the data from both accessions to try to give more robust answers to the questions raised by the authors, in particular:

 1. are genes differentially translated following forces swim stress?
 2. are genes differentially translated following males and females?